Mike Toglia Preview, Player Props: Rockies vs. White Sox

-Mike Toglia -- 1-for-4 with a double in his last game -- will be in action for the Colorado Rockies against the Chicago White Sox, with Jesse Scholtens on the hill, on August 19 at 8:10 PM ET.
+The Colorado Rockies and Mike Toglia, who went 0-for-3 last time in action, battle Dylan Cease and the Chicago White Sox at Coors Field, Sunday at 3:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the White Sox.
+In his last game he had a hitless showing (0-for-3) against the White Sox.

 Mike Toglia Game Info & Props vs. the White Sox